 – #pilates4life2020: #23 of 31 exercises

-🌟 This is perhaps one of the exercises that I see people doing but without taking full advantage of what it offers because of lack of awareness of form… practice slowly and with concentration and think of your practice as learning!
+🌟 This is perhaps one of the exercises that I see many people doing but without taking full advantage of what it offers because of lack of awareness of form… practice slowly and with concentration and think of your practice as learning!

 🌟 Your sides (internal and external obliques) and abdominals (Transversus abdominis and rectus abdominis).

 🌟 Do you play any sport with rotation as a part of it?
 Think of a sport without any degree of rotation?
 Think of any activity without any rotation: baking, child minding, ironing, hang gliding!!!!

 🌟 The rotation adds multiplane challenges for the stabilizers of the spine: transversus abdominis and obliques.
 These muscles are key for stabilising the spine before movement of the limbs of before impact such as lifting objects, running and / or jumping.

 💡 Try moving from side to side instead of rotating.
 Then try rotating around a single central axis.
 A common mistake when doing this exercise is to move from side to side.
 Learn the different sensations the two movements produce and focus on the rotational ones.

 💡 Keep elbows just inside the periphery of your vision.
 No more and no less.

 💡 Keep the opposite side of your pelvis back as the trunk rotates so that the pelvis doesn’t rock in the direction of your rotation.